top of page

 Fuel efficiency/weight performance

-Fibreglass is lighter and can be moulded into smoother more efficient hulls- less fuel(energy) used-lower emissions
+Fibreglass is lighter and can be moulded into smoother, more efficient hulls- less fuel(energy) used, lower emissions

-FIBRE GLASS BOATS OPERATIONS AT A GLANCE
+FIBRE GLASS OPERATIONS

 Kenya: Kwale County / KEMFSED project